Sub 4% rates disappear as mortgage rates rise despite base rate cut

-A number of the largest mortgage lenders have increased their mortgage rates this week even though the Bank of England voted for a second consecutive cut to the base rate.
-The interest rate hikes will concern borrowers who may have been waiting for rates to fall further and especially those who are remortgaging from relatively low rates arranged before rates spiked over 2 years ago.
+Sub 4% rates disappear as mortgage rates rise despite base rate cutA number of the largest mortgage lenders have increased their mortgage rates this week even though the Bank of England voted to cut the base rate for the second time this year.
+The mortgage rate hikes will concern borrowers who may have been waiting for rates to fall further and especially those who are remortgaging from relatively low rates arranged before mortgage rates spiked 2 years ago.

 What is happening to mortgage rates?

-Mortgage interest rates fluctuate due to a number of factors - significant among these is a change to the Bank of England’s (BoE) base rate and as such, a cut to the base rate is usually mirrored by similar reductions in the rates charged and offered by banks.
+Mortgage interest rates fluctuate due to a number of factors - significant among these is a change to the Bank of England’s (BoE) base rate and as such, a cut to the base rate is usually mirrored by similar reductions in the mortgage rates charged and offered by banks.
 However, in spite of the Monetary Policy Committee’s (MPC) decision to cut the base rate by 0.25% in November, the market has seen a number of lenders subsequently increase mortgage rates across dozens of mortgage deals.

-High street lenders, including Virgin Money, Santander and TSB, raised interest rates earlier this week, with Barclays, NatWest and First Direct following suit to hike rates across a large range of mortgage products.
+High street lenders, including Virgin Money, Santander and TSB, raised interest rates earlier this week, with Barclays, NatWest and First Direct following suit with hike rates across a large range of mortgage products.
 Market-leading sub-4% mortgage deals that were available to borrowers with higher deposits or greater equity in their homes have all but disappeared.

 Barclays’ interest rate on a 60% LTV mortgage deal over 2 years has increased from 3.96% to 4.30% while NatWest increased its rate for the same deal from 3.99% to 4.22%.
 Santander has increased residential fixed mortgage rates across purchase, remortgage and green products by up to 0.29%.
 You can search a variety of mortgage deals on offer in our regularly updated article, “Best mortgage rates in the UK” or use our mortgage rate comparison tool to search the market for the best deals based on your specific circumstances.